Kicksecure/security-misc/README.md

 * Kernel symbols in /proc/kallsyms are hidden to prevent malware from reading them and using them to learn more about what to attack on your system.

-* Kexec is disabled as it can be used for live patching of the running kernel.
+* Kexec is disabled as it can be used to load a malicious kernel.
+/etc/sysctl.d/kexec.conf

 * ASLR effectiveness for mmap is increased.